-- to purchases in Russia of listed crude oil or petroleum products which are required to meet the essential needs of the purchaser in Russia or of humanitarian projects in Russia; - to one-off transactions for near term delivery of petroleum oils and oils obtained from bituminous minerals, crude (CN Code 2709 00) until 5 December 2022, provided that these transactions are notified by the relevant Member States to the Commission within 10 days of their completion; - to the execution until 5 December 2022 of contracts for the purchase, import or transfer of petroleum oils and oils obtained from bituminous minerals, crude (CN Code 2709 00) concluded before 4 June 2022, provided that those contracts have been notified by the relevant Member States to the Commission by 24 June 2022. - to one-off transactions for near term delivery of petroleum oils and oils obtained from bituminous minerals, other than crude (CN Code 2710) until 5 February 2023, provided that these transactions are notified by the relevant Member States to the Commission within 10 days of their completion; - to the execution until 5 February 2023 of contracts for the purchase, import or transfer of petroleum oils and oils obtained from bituminous minerals, other than crude (CN Code 2710) concluded before 4 June 2022, provided that those contracts have been notified by the relevant Member States to the Commission by 24 June 2022. - to the purchase, import or transfer of seaborne crude oil and of petroleum products listed in Annex XXV where those goods originate in a third country and are only being loaded in, departing from or transiting through Russia, provided that both the origin and the owner of those goods are non-Russian; and - to crude oil falling under CN code 2709 00 delivered by pipeline from Russia into EU Member States (until the Council of the European Union decides that the prohibitions apply also in that regard).
+- to the execution until 5 December 2022 of contracts for the purchase, import or transfer of petroleum oils and oils obtained from bituminous minerals, crude (CN Code 2709 00) concluded before 4 June 2022, provided that those contracts have been notified by the relevant EU Member States to the Commission by 24 June 2022. - In its Frequently Asked Questions, the European Commission states that only contracts for the import of the goods should be notified, and that the notification requirement does not apply to insurers or reinsurers. - to one-off transactions for near term delivery of petroleum oils and oils obtained from bituminous minerals, other than crude (CN Code 2710) until 5 February 2023, provided that these transactions are notified by the relevant EU Member States to the Commission within 10 days of their completion. - to the execution until 5 February 2023 of contracts for the purchase, import or transfer of petroleum oils and oils obtained from bituminous minerals, other than crude (CN Code 2710) concluded before 4 June 2022, provided that those contracts have been notified by the relevant EU Member States to the Commission by 24 June 2022. - to the purchase, import or transfer of seaborne crude oil and of petroleum products listed in Annex XXV where those goods originate in a third country and are only being loaded in, departing from or transiting through Russia, provided that both the origin and the owner of those goods are non-Russian. - to crude oil falling under CN code 2709 00 delivered by pipeline from Russia into EU Member States (until the Council of the European Union decides that the prohibitions apply also in that regard).
 However, crude oil delivered into EU Member States under this exception needs to be specially marked and the transfer or transport of such crude oil delivered into EU Member States to other EU Member States or to third countries, or its sale to purchasers in other EU Member States or in third countries, are prohibited.
+In its Frequently Asked Questions, the European Commission states that the resale prohibition does not apply to situations where "a Member State purchases its crude oil using a company based in another Member State provided that this intermediary does not receive the physical delivery of the oil."
 In addition, as from 5 February 2023, where crude oil has been delivered into an EU Member State under this exception, there is a prohibition on transferring or transporting petroleum products falling under CN code 2710 which are obtained from such crude oil to other EU Member States or to third countries, or to sell such petroleum products to purchasers in other EU Member States or in third countries (with a certain temporary derogation applying to the import and transfer into Czechia).